crispinalan/tikicalendar/README.md

 ### Prebuilt Binary

-A 64 bit prebuilt binary is available and can be downloaded from [binary](https://github.com/crispinalan/tikicalendar/tree/main/binary) and can be used with Linux distributions that have Gtk4 in their repositories such as Fedora 35, Ubuntu 22.04 and Debian Bookworm (in testing) etc.
+A 64 bit prebuilt binary is available and can be downloaded from [binary](https://github.com/crispinalan/tikicalendar/tree/main/binary) and can be used with Linux distributions that have Gtk4 in their repositories such as Fedora 35 onwards, Ubuntu 22.04 and Debian Bookworm (in testing) etc.

 Assuming that the Gtk4 base libraries are installed the Tiki Calendar binary can be run from the terminal using: